Bezoar ibex

 The bezoar ibex (Capra aegagrus aegagrus) is a wild goat subspecies that is native to the montane forested areas in the Anatolia, Caucasus and the Zagros Mountains.

 Characteristics

-The bezoar ibex, which weighs around 60 kg (130 lb) is known particularly for the size of its horns; it possesses the world's longest horns in relation to body weight, and can exceed 1.4 m high, those in the south and east desert ranges are typically smaller by 30 percent.
+The male bezoar ibex, which weighs around 60 kg (130 lb), is known particularly for the size of its horns; it possesses the world's longest horns in relation to body weight, and can exceed 1.4 m high; those in the southern and eastern desert ranges are typically smaller by 30 percent.
 Females are slightly smaller and their horns tend to grow to 0.2 m.
 Males have a dark brown summer coat, while the females have a more reddish-gold, and both sexes shift to a gray-colored coat in winter.
 Both sexes also have a tuft of hair extending from the chin.
 The ibexes have a black stripe from the spine that extends over the shoulder, limbs, and neck.
 This stripe darkens in the mating season.